temporalio/edu-102-typescript-code/exercises/debug-activity/README.md

 does by using the Web UI to interpret the Event History.

 1. Change to the `exercises/debug-activity/practice` directory
-2. Start a Worker by running `npm run start`
+2. Start a Worker by running `npm start`
 3. In another terminal window, run the above command to start another Worker.
 4. In another terminal window, run `npm run workflow` to start the Workflow